What are the Buddhist refuges all about?

 When I'm teaching, I to like translate the second repetition:

-I've posted an article (Click here) which unpacks this further.
+I've posted in an article that unpacks this further.